 We encourage people from all backgrounds to join the organisation.
-Some occupations are considered incompatible with becoming a special however, for example, if you are a member of the armed forces, a door-person or working for a security organisation.
+Some occupations are considered incompatible with becoming a Special Constable however, for example, if you are a member of the armed forces, a door-person or working for a security organisation.

 Below are some guidelines for new applicants:

-You must be at least 18 years old to become a police officer.
-There is no upper age limit, but bear in mind that the normal retirement age for police constables and sergeants is 60.
+You must be at least 18 years old to become a Special Constable.
+There is no upper age limit, but bear in mind that candidates must be able to satisfy the fitness, medical and eyesight requirements of the role.

 You must be a British Citizen, citizen from the European Economic Area (EEA) or Switzerland, Commonwealth citizen or foreign national with no restrictions on your stay in the United Kingdom.
 In accordance with Home Office guidance and the Association of Chief Police Officers’ National Vetting Policy, candidates are reminded that they must have been continually resident in the UK for the three year period immediately before an application is made.
 This is to satisfy the requirement to vet all applicants in an equitable manner and the UK Police service does not currently have any means of facilitating vetting checks overseas, to the extent required of those who have been resident in the UK.
 Applicants who cannot be vetted, cannot be appointed.

 No formal education is necessary, but you will be required to pass an assessment centre which includes written tests and ability tests.

 You must be physically fit in order to effectively complete the duties required of a Special Constable.
 All applicants must pass a basic fitness test before appointment.
 The test will basically measure whether your fitness levels are high enough; the two key areas being strength and endurance.

 The strength exercise involves performing five seated chest pushes and five seated back pulls on a Dyno machine.